Ursa Major: Asterisms

 Except for Dubhe and Alkaid, the stars of the Big Dipper all have proper motions heading toward a common point in Sagittarius.
 A few other such stars have been identified, and together they are called the Ursa Major Moving Group.

 The stars Merak (β Ursae Majoris) and Dubhe (α Ursae Majoris) are known as the "pointer stars" because they are helpful for finding Polaris, also known as the North Star or Pole Star.
 By visually tracing a line from Merak through Dubhe (1 unit) and continuing for 5 units, one's eye will land on Polaris, accurately indicating true north.

-Another asterism known as the "Three Leaps of the Gazelle" is recognized in Arab culture.
+Another asterism is recognized in Arab culture as representing three pairs of footprints of a leaping gazelle.
 It is a series of three pairs of stars found along the southern border of the constellation.
-From southeast to southwest, the "first leap", comprising ν and ξ Ursae Majoris (Alula Borealis and Australis, respectively); the "second leap", comprising λ and μ Ursae Majoris (Tania Borealis and Australis); and the "third leap", comprising ι and κ Ursae Majoris, (Talitha Borealis and Australis respectively).
+From southeast to southwest, the "first leap", comprising ν and ξ Ursae Majoris (Alula Borealis and Australis, respectively); the "second leap", comprising λ and μ Ursae Majoris (Tania Borealis and Australis); and the "third leap", comprising ι and κ Ursae Majoris (Talitha and Alkaphrah).
+The same asterism has the Chinese name Santai and the Indian name Trivikrama, both meaning "three steps".

 Other stars

-W Ursae Majoris is the prototype of a class of contact binary variable stars, and ranges between 7.75m and 8.48m.
+W Ursae Majoris is the prototype of a class of contact binary variable stars, and ranges between magnitudes 7.75 and 8.48.

 47 Ursae Majoris is a Sun-like star with a three-planet system.
 47 Ursae Majoris b, discovered in 1996, orbits every 1078 days and is 2.53 times the mass of Jupiter.
 47 Ursae Majoris c, discovered in 2001, orbits every 2391 days and is 0.54 times the mass of Jupiter.
 47 Ursae Majoris d, discovered in 2010, has an uncertain period, lying between 8907 and 19097 days; it is 1.64 times the mass of Jupiter.
 The star is of magnitude 5.0 and is approximately 46 light-years from Earth.